-After water evaporates from the soil and water bodies such as rivers, lakes, streams, creeks, the ocean, any container of water (such as water supply and hydroelectric dams), it rises up into and cools in a cold area high in the troposphere and condenses (meaning that it turns into liquid water) and freezes, forming ice crystals.
+After water evaporates from the soil and water bodies such as rivers, lakes, streams, creeks, the ocean, any container of water (such as reservoirs and hydroelectric dams), it rises up into and cools in a cold area high in the troposphere and condenses (meaning that it turns into a liquid) and freezes, forming ice crystals.

 - Turn off the faucet while you are soaping your utensils and dishes, and then turn it on and rinse them afterwards.
 Also turn it off while you are brushing your teeth, and then turn it back on to rinse.

-- Purchase a water saving toilet and water saving faucets.
+- Purchase a water saving toilet/faucets (only those that flush thoroughly, test them first if you can).
 I would highly recommend replacing your faucets with the hosed spray type that not only offers an improved flow rate, but saves plenty of water simply because they cannot be left on.
 This is because you have to squeeze them to turn them on.
 Use these for showering too.

-- Do not use hand sanitizers to save water, as a matter of fact, don’t rely on them at all unless you have to because they don’t kill all germs (including MRSA and other Staph bacteria) and it is not safe to rely on them.
+- Do not use hand sanitizers to save water, as a matter of fact, don’t rely on them unless you don’t have access to soap, as they don’t kill all germs (including MRSA and other Staph bacteria) and it is not safe to rely on them.
 They are alcohol based.
 Wash your hands with soap.
 Also keep in mind that hand sanitizers are ineffective if your hands are dirty.
 It is also unhealthy to leave chemicals on your hands, especially if you are going to prepare food.

-- Don’t turn down the faucet to save water, you may end up taking long to perform tasks such as dishwashing and waste even more water.
-A higher pressure stream of water is better for dishwashing because it hits dirt and grime with greater force.
+- Don’t bother turning down the faucet, you may end up taking long to perform tasks such as dishwashing and waste even more.
+A higher pressure stream is better for dishwashing because it hits dirt and grime with greater force.